 Flavor-wise, expect something along the lines of an earthy caramel flavor.

 I’ve heard of people having difficulty brewing a batch of 100% molasses kombucha.
 You may want to consider mixing it in with raw cane sugar, or even maple syrup if you’re feeling creative.

 I was surprised when I first encountered this style of brewing.
 Most people like to avoid heating coconut water altogether.
 Instead, they cold-infuse the tea with the coconut water acting as the water replacement.

 Others choose to skip the tea entirely and only use coconut water as a replacement.
-I haven’t tried this myself, but the results sounds interesting.
-It’s supposed to taste completely different and even stronger than conventional kombucaha (it’s on my list of experiments!)
+I haven’t tried this myself, but the results sound interesting.
+It’s supposed to taste completely different and even stronger than conventional kombucha (it’s on my list of experiments!)

 I have also heard of people mixing in the coconut water with their sweet tea mixture.
 While this won’t reduce your sugar levels, it’s bound to result in a unique flavor profile.
 You can also consider reducing the sugar content in your sweet tea and let the coconut water make up the difference.

 Using coconut water as your primary fuel source results in about 50% less sugar overall.